infinum/android-collar/README.md

 ## Contributing

 Feedback and code contributions are very much welcome.
 Just make a pull request with a short description of your changes.
 By making contributions to this project you give permission for your code to be used under the same [license](LICENSE).
 For easier developing a `sample` application with proper implementations is provided.
-It is also recommended to uncomment the block of dependency substitution in project level `build.gradle`.

 ## License